 Adoption Finalization in Washington

-If you’re in the process of growing your family through adoption, there’s one day you’ve probably anticipated more than almost any others in your life: the day you get to bring your child home with you.
+If you’re in the process of growing your family through adoption in Washington, there’s one day you’ve probably anticipated more than almost any others in your life: the day you get to bring your child home with you.
 You’ve gone through all of the emotional highs and lows of the adoption process, and you’re ready to have your child with you and to begin your lives together.
 However, you brining your child home is not quite the end of the adoption journey.
 You still have one last step, and that’s obtaining a final decree of adoption in Washington.
 To learn more about this, you can contact us online at any time.

-To receive a final decree of adoption, you’ll attend your child’s adoption finalization hearing.
+To receive a final decree of adoption in Washington, you’ll attend your child’s adoption finalization hearing.
 While each hearing will vary depending on your individual situation, you can expect your Washington adoption finalization hearing to go something like this:

 You’ll head to the local courthouse with your child and your adoption attorney, as well as any close friends or family members you’d like to have along for the occasion.
 When you arrive, the judge will already have familiarized himself or herself with your case.
 The hearing should take around 30–60 minutes in most cases.